 Taking steps to reduce the incidence of constipation and avoiding straining with bowel movements can help a person reduce the likelihood of developing any types of hemorrhoids.

-Anyone who experiences extremely painful external hemorrhoids should see their doctor for recommended treatments.
+Anyone who experiences extremely painful external hemorrhoids should consult a doctor about the treatment options.